kaimrdth/MJO-Tools/dashboard/resource-portal/README.md

 ## Overview

 The Resource Portal is an internal database of NYC area service providers designed to streamline participant referrals and improve service delivery.
-This comprehensive resource management system serves as a collective knowledge base for staff, containing information about housing, healthcare, mental health, substance use, public benefits, immigration, employment, education, community service, legal support, and other essential services.
+This comprehensive resource management system serves as a collective knowledge base for staff, containing information about service organizations specializing in housing, healthcare, mental health, and more.

 ## Purpose and Functionality